MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/data-type-summary.md

 ## Intrinsic data types

 The following tables list the supported intrinsic [data types](../../Glossary/vbe-glossary.md#data-type), & includes information on data-type storage sizes and ranges.
 The last table documents the intrinsic [**Variant**](../../Glossary/vbe-glossary.md#variant) data type & its sub-types.
-The previous tables document all the instrinsic data types that can be used without the use of the **Variant** type.
+The tables before the last table, document all the instrinsic data types that do not need the **Variant** type in order for them to be used.

 ### [Numeric data types](../../glossary/vbe-glossary.md#numeric-data-type)